Compatibility of trapped ions and dielectrics at cryogenic temperatures

 Our work shows the viability of trapping ions near a dielectric material, for example in applications with miniaturized high-finesse optical cavities.
 High-reflectivity mirror coatings that comprise the cavity end mirrors commonly consist of $\mathrm{SiO_2}$/$\mathrm{Ta_2O_5}$ multilayers due to their low absorption loss at the parts-per-million level~\cite{rempe_measurement_1992}.
 We simulate the effect of a high-reflectivity mirror coating on the thermally induced heating rate using finite element analysis.
 The optical coating modeled consists of 46 layers, alternating between $\mathrm{Ta_2O_5}$ and $\mathrm{SiO_2}$, each with a thickness of 250\,nm.
-For $\mathrm{Ta_2O_5}$, we use the literature room temperature values for the relative permittivity, with $\mathrm{\epsilon_{r,T} = 22}$ and $\mathrm{\tan{\delta_T} = 0.007}$~\cite{kim_tantala_2001, jain_tantala_2004}.
-For $\mathrm{SiO_2}$ and the optical fiber bulk, we use the fitted value $\mathrm{\epsilon_r \tan{\delta} = 0.0103}$, as discussed in the main text.
-The simulation yields a negligible impact of the optical coating on the total heating rate.
+For $\mathrm{Ta_2O_5}$, we use the literature room-temperature values for the relative permittivity, with $\mathrm{\epsilon_{r,T} = 22}$ and $\mathrm{\tan{\delta_T} = 0.007}$~\cite{kim_tantala_2001, jain_tantala_2004}.
+For $\mathrm{SiO_2}$ and the optical fiber bulk, we use the fitted value $\mathrm{\epsilon_r \tan{\delta} = 0.005}$, as discussed in the main text.
+The simulation yields only a factor of $\approx 2$ increase in the heating rate when the optical coating is included.
 This indicates that low heating rates are achievable even with a high-finesse optical coating, provided that the cryogenic permittivity and loss tangent values of $\mathrm{Ta_2O_5}$, which to our knowledge are not currently documented at 6.5\,K, do not substantially deviate from room-temperature literature values.